 Chris: They are in the system now and they are still coming over the wire.

 Chris: Yeah!
-It helps us solve some problems we weren’t able to solve before.
+It lets us solve some problems we weren’t able to solve before.

 David: That’s pretty great.
 Alright, Chris.
 Well thank you very much.